 Tech Entrepreneur, Disability Rights Advocate, Author

-Farida Bedwei is the Chief Executive Officer of Byte The Bits, a digitalized data company that helps African institutions and organizations tell stories with the data they generate.
-She was previously Co-founder and Chief Technology Officer of Logiciel (Ghana) Limited, a software company that develops banking systems for the microfinance industry.
+Farida Bedwei is a Principal Software Engineer for Microsoft, and former Chief Executive Officer of Byte The Bits, a digitalized data company that helps African institutions and organizations tell stories with the data they generate.
+She was also previously Co-founder and Chief Technology Officer of Logiciel (Ghana) Limited, a software company that develops banking systems for the microfinance industry.

 Prior to co-founding Logiciel, Ms. Bedwei worked in the telecom software industry, developing mobile gateways and services for mobile networks and content providers.
 She also served on the Board of Ghana’s National Communications Authority between 2014 and 2016.
 As Co-founder and Chief Technology Officer of Logiciel, Ms. Bedwei helped to provide software to over 600 microfinance institutions across Ghana.
 She believes the informal sector—which in Africa, consists of a large portion of women—should receive the same standard of banking services as those provided to the formal sector.